writing

 1. Prolific Academic

 Prolific Academic is a platform used by academic researchers world-wide to recruit participants for online studies/surveys.
 These are varied and often surprisingly interesting.
 They require anything from two minutes to an hour to complete, with payments based on how long (on average) they take.
-I’ve earned almost £400 to date from Prolific.
+I’ve earned over £600 to date from Prolific.
 For more information, see my blog post Make Money and Help Academic Researchers With Prolific Academic.

 2. MobileXpression